RobertTalbert/discretecs-vault/Directed Graphs and Relations/Transitive closure.md

 - The loops $(1,1)$ and $(2,2)$ because there is a directed path from 1 to itself (1, 2, 1) and likewise there is a directed path from 2 to itself.
 - $(2,5)$: There is a directed path 2, 1, 5 (also 2, 1, 3, 5).

 There are more edges than just these.
-The completed transitive clos
+The completed transitive closure looks like this: